remarcable/csv-to-html/README.md

 # CSV to HTML

-This is a quick solution to convert a CSV to a HTML page.
+This is a quick solution to convert a CSV to an HTML page.

 ## How